 Students are normally on a two-year full-time plan or a three to four-year part-time plan.
 Plans are available on the Department of Nursing webpage.
 Students should review their plans regularly with their academic adviser.
-Nurse Educator and administrator role preparation courses are only offered on an alternate year basis; thus planning with your advisor is necessary to assure appropriate sequencing of courses.
 Students should recognize that full-time study requires extensive time for classes, studying and clinical and therefore the need to reduce one's employment/hours of work is highly recommended.
+The 700 level courses are offered as hybrids that combine online components (synchronous and asynchronous) with on-campus classroom immersion days.